IceDragon200/konekraft/README.md

 Sadie, or what I prefer to call it, Sadie's Reaktors, is a library of Electrical inspired Objects, which 'connect' together to perform different operations (well currently it just passes an energy parameter around)

 ## Dependencies
-Since 1.2.1 there are no dependencies for Sadie
+Since 1.2.1 there are no dependencies for Sadie's Reaktors

+SASM requires rltk